-Finally you can work with/on the workpiece.
-With the start-button the output starts/begins.
-Before it'll begins it'll ask you to chuck the appropriate tool.
-Therefore the z-axis moves to the zero position.
+Finally you can start machining your workpiece.
+By pressing the start-button the output begins.
+Before the output actually starts, you may be asked to insert a tool.
+For this the z-axis moves to the zero position.

-Depending on the system you use Cenon will start the spindle automatically after you have chucked the tool and left the dialogue box.
-If your spindle is not equipped with an automatic start you must switch on the spindle before you press OK in the dialogue box!
+Depending on how your system is equipped, Cenon can select the tool automatically and also start the spindle automatically.
+If not, you have to turn on the spindle manually before you press OK in the dialogue box!